 Sue: So Doctor Who is ripping itself off, now?
-Has it run out of other people’s stuff to rip off?
+Has it run out of other people’s ideas to steal?

-Romana turns a dial on the machine and we see a slice of Eden.
+Romana turns a dial on the machine and we are treated to a slice of Eden.

 Sue: That doesn’t look like Eden to me.
 Eden should be beautiful and inviting.
-That looks like a Vietnam flashback.
-Ooh, spooky face in the jungle.
-Did you see it?
+This looks like a Vietnam flashback.

-The Doctor sends K9 into a matter interface to investigate the sound of someone screaming.
+The Doctor sends K9 into a matter interface to investigate the sound of somebody screaming.